dynamicalsystemslaboratory/The-Urban-Legal-Mirage/README.md

 Data/Introduction/aba_county_lawyers.csv
 Data/Population Data/County Population/co-est2019-alldata.csv
 ```
 The `aba_county_lawyers.csv` was obtained by manually collecting county-level lawyer counts from the ABA Profile of the Legal Profession 2020, available at https://www.americanbar.org/content/dam/aba/administrative/news/2020/07/potlp2020.pdf.
-After running `Scripts/Introduction/ABA_Data_Extraction.ipynb`, the resulting CSV, `aba_county_lawyers_intro.csv`, contains the county-level lawyer counts and corresponding MSA population, used to identify legal deserts based on ABA classification.
+After running `Scripts/Introduction/ABA_Data_Extraction.ipynb`, the resulting CSV, the resulting CSV, `aba_county_lawyers_intro.csv`, contains the county-level lawyer counts and corresponding 2019 county population, used to identify counties below the lawyer-density threshold applied in the paper.

 "_The raw numbers portray two disparate realities of Americans living even within the same state: Just as 40% of U.S. counties fall below the proposed threshold, about 1% exceed it by a factor of ten or more._"